And a new king is born - there's a totally new entry at the top of our list which has usurped even the...well, scroll down and see for yourself.

+Although the Galaxy S9+ sits in the top spot, the older Samsung Galaxy S8 still has some appeal.
 Samsung has redefined its flagship handset in the Galaxy S8, offering two sizes of handset with an 18.5:9 display, losing the bezel and offering that premium dual-edge curved design.
-There's a long list of things that Samsung gets right in the S8: there's a pair of great cameras, the battery life is good, there's waterproofing, the latest hardware and the slickest Android of skins, fully-featured and packed full of useful functions.
+There's a long list of things that Samsung gets right in the S8: there's a great camera, the battery life is good, there's waterproofing, powerful hardware and the slickest Android of skins, fully-featured and packed full of useful functions.

 The contentious point falls on the fingerprint scanner, as the location isn't optimal, but that's not a deal breaker given that the phones support iris scanning too.
-The real decision might just come down to how big you want your phone to be, with that taller screen meaning your phone doesn't feel huge, despite the large display.
-It is expensive, however.
+Samsung has also been a little slow to update to Oreo, so although there's a lot of parity with the new Galaxy S9+, the S8 is still waiting for the very latest software.

-This might feel like a Samsung walkover, but the Note 8 is Samsung's most capable device so far.
-It has enhancements over the Galaxy S8+, like the S Pen and more RAM, but that comes at a price - the Galaxy Note 8 is one of the most expensive phones on the market.
-For those looking for the best, and that wonderful S Pen, then it has no rival.
+This might feel like a Samsung walkover, but the Note 8 is unique and very capable.
+It has enhancements over the Galaxy S8+, like the S Pen and more RAM, but that comes at a price - the Galaxy Note 8 is one of the most expensive phones on the market - the same price as the new Galaxy S9+.
+But for those S Pen skills, the Note has no rival.

 One of the other advantages it has over the S8+ is the dual camera on the rear.
 This is not only great quality, but also offers stabilised zoom for super-sharp close-ups.
 That's great and it works well, as does the bokeh mode that's offered, but we're not certain it's a hugely important addition compared to the solid performance of the cheaper and more compact phones.